yanyinzhao/PointCloudPathCode/README.md

 ### Compile command

+Before you run, please download some of the datasets from https://drive.google.com/drive/folders/1_Sblnq9XOLFwvPI2lX_l8KJJzVWR828y?usp=drive_link, and save in the "input/" folder, since these datasets are very large, and they exceed the maximum file upload size in Github.
 The source code are stored in "src/" folder.

 ```
 cd src